Accounting · Job costing

 Small custom manufacturers

 Custom or made-to-order manufacturing where each work order has its own materials, labor, and overhead.
-Job costing replaces standard-costing assumptions with actuals.
+Job costing replaces standard-costing assumptions with actuals — so the quote that loses money in production stops repeating.

 From setup to reports you actually use.